Skatestopper

-Skatestoppers are skate-deterrent or anti-skate devices placed on urban terrain features such as benches and handrails to discourage skateboarders grinding on the surfaces where they have been installed; they are a form of hostile architecture.
+Skatestoppers are skate-deterrent or anti-skate devices placed on urban terrain features, such as benches and handrails, to discourage skateboarders from grinding on the surfaces where they have been installed.
+They are a form of hostile architecture.

 The name Skatestopper is a registered trademark of Intellicept of El Cajon, California, but in some skateboarding circles it has become a genericized term referring to any anti-skate device.

 Design

-The most basic design is an L-shaped bracket affixed at intervals along the grind-able structure.
+The most basic skatestopper design is an L-shaped bracket affixed at intervals along a grind-able structure.
 Early designs were made from nylon while more recent designs have been made from aluminum.
-At the same time more ornamental versions have been produced.
-The devices have been targeted for removal by skateboarders resulting in attempts to make them tamper resistant.
+More ornamental versions have also been produced.
+Because the devices have been targeted for removal by skateboarders, there have been attempts to make skatestoppers tamper resistant.

 Criticism

-Some have viewed skatestoppers as just another obstacle to be overcome and the presence of skatestoppers actually encourages them to stay in the location longer.
+Some view skatestoppers as an obstacle to be overcome.
+The presence of skatestoppers can actually encourage skateboarders to stay in a location longer.